manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Safe_Links.md

 Now that you have created a Safe Attachments policy for Adatum, you want to create a Safe Links policy and then validate the policy to ensure that it works properly.

 **IMPORTANT:** This lab exercise consists of two tasks.
-The first task creates a Safe Links policy, and then second task validates the policy.
+The first task creates a Safe Links policy, and then the second task validates the policy.
 The problem with this lab is that when you create a safe links policy, it takes at least 30 minutes for the policy to propagate through the system. **This means that you can perform the first task, but then you must wait at least 30 minutes before you can perform the final task.** You should continue with the training class and your instructor will provide guidance on when you can perform Task 2 depending on the next break that occurs in the class schedule.

 ### Task 1 – Create a Safe Links Policy